mgifford/drupal-security/src/concerns.rst

 associated with large projects often push security concerns into a post-launch phase.
-It is highly recommended to go through a `Application Threat Modeling`_ process. `Threat Risk Modeling`_ is also a recommended process to help expand understanding of potential threats by using processes like STRIDE or DREAD.
+It is highly recommended to go through a `Application Threat Modeling`_ process. `Threat Risk Modeling`_ is also a recommended process to help expand understanding of potential threats by using processes like `STRIDE or DREAD`_.
 By `identifying and classifying an organization's assets`_ one can begin to prioritize where to focus resources.

 Thinking through attack vectors and limiting exposure is really important.
-I'm sure that many of the sites that were compromised by the Shellshock bash bug in that hit in September of 2014 simply hadn't disabled services like Apache's CGI module.
+I'm sure that many of the sites that were compromised by the Shellshock_ bash bug in that hit in September of 2014 simply hadn't disabled services like Apache's CGI module.
 To run Drupal, you simply shouldn't need to expose bash to anyone other than properly authenticated Linux users.